New march on Washington embraces history on fraught anniversary of King's speech | International

 New march on Washington embraces history on fraught anniversary of King's speech

 Activists and politicians gave speeches, including Democratic vice presidential nominee Kamala Harris, who appeared in a recorded video.
-Many referenced John Lewis, the late lawmaker, who spoke at the 1963 march.
-They also referred to the importance of voting in November's election and the links between activism for Black civil rights, disability rights, and LGBT rights and against gun violence, among other causes.
+Many referenced U.S. Representative John Lewis, a civil rights hero who spoke at the 1963 march and died in July.
+Speakers stressed the importance of voting in November's election and links between activism for Black civil rights, disability rights and LGBT rights and against gun violence, among other causes.

-"In so many ways, we stand together today in the symbolic shadow of history, but we are making history together right now," said Martin Luther King III, Martin Luther King Jr's son.
-"Americans are marching together, many for the first time, and we're demanding real, lasting structural change," King added.

 - READ MORE ON: